List of A.T.O.M. characters: Bonez

-Bonez (voiced by Pete Sepenuk) is a scientist who was able to turn humans into zombies with a nano-virus and his skull mask.
+Bonez (voiced by Pete Sepenuk) is a scientist who can transform humans into zombies with a nano-virus and his skull mask.
 The zombies he created can also spread the nano-virus by biting someone.
 With the nano-virus he has these zombies under his control.
-He also carries an energy scythe as his weapon.
-A man with a disfigured face Bonez was considered an outcast in Landmark City.
-Seeking his revenge, Bonez leaves Landmark City and makes a home in the Underworld, the remains of the old Landmark City after a massive earthquake that is located under the new Landmark City that was built over it.
-After kidnapping people and stealing vehicles from all over the city making the people his zombies, Bonez left his green skull symbol where he hit.
-On Halloween night, the Alpha Teens were sent by Mr. Lee to investigate the disappearance of the Mecha Speeder, a vehicle made by his company.
-The Mecha Speeder was last seen on a boat called the Seaserpent, and both it and the ship's crew were taken by Bonez.
-The Alpha Teens find Underworld and Bonez when he captures Hawk.
-After Hawk and eventually Shark and Lioness were turned into zombies, Bonez planned to attack the Landmark City with his zombie army during the full moon.
-Axel and King discover that sunlight returns the zombies to normal and they fire at the concrete above letting sunlight into Underworld.
-Bonez faces Axel but Axel forces him back with his Jo-Lan.
-Bonez was caught in an explosion when his scythe cut through some of the energy weapons he had stored in his car.
-Bonez's remains are not found in the wreckage and he is later revealed to be alive.
+He also wields an energy scythe.

 Team Omega

 Team Omega is a group formed by Paine to stop the Alpha Teens for good.
 Tired of leaving this task to Spydah and Flesh, who almost always fail, Paine held tryouts at a rundown theater for new blood.
 Sadly, each audition was worse than the next.
 Paine decides to use contestants in the Ultimate Challenge Race, a competition the Alpha Teens were to take place in.
 The results were much more favorable and Paine had his team.
 Their objective was to permanently eliminate the Alpha Teens at the competition.
 After they thought they had got rid of the Alpha Teens, they helped Paine steal Nitro Alkalide and attempt to put it into an oil pipeline.
 They were defeated by the Alpha Teens after each member barely survived their last encounter with Team Omega.
 The five were arrested by police and Paine escaped.